ashwinvin/websurfx/README.md

 **[⬆️ Back to Top](#--)**

-# Supporting Websurfx 💖
+# Supporting Anvesh 💖

 > For full details and other ways you can help out, see: [**Contributing**](CONTRIBUTING.md)

-If you use Websurfx and would like to contribute to its development, we're glad to have you on board!
+If you use Anvesh and would like to contribute to its development, we're glad to have you on board!
 Contributions of any size or type are always welcome, and we will always acknowledge your efforts.

 Several areas that we need a bit of help with at the moment are: